Schwechater: Editing

 Kubelka used four shots spanning 16, 30, 90, and 1,440 frames as the material for Schwechater.
 He produced high-contrast positive and negative prints, copied so that each shot looped for exactly 1,440 frames.
 After getting the developed film from the laboratory, Kubelka let it sit for six weeks until executives from Schwechater Bier began asking about the commercial.

 The editing process for Schwechater lasted six months.
 Kubelka produced a score for the film with a complex system of overlapping structures to determine how to combine the eight film strips.
 One such structure specifies outlines the gradual permeation of the colour red in Schwechater.
 The film alternates between black-and-white sequences and red sequences; the black and white sequences decrease in duration from 110 frames down to 10 frames as the red sequences remain are all roughly 30 frames.
 As such, the film becomes increasingly red over the course of its runtime.
+The use of red was an ironic way to meet the company's requirement that Kubelka create a color film.

 Another structure specifies which frames do and do not contain images.
 Each sequence of frames with images is immediately followed by a sequence of the same length containing frames showing a solid color—either black or red.
 The frame count of these sequences traverses the powers of two, from 1 up to 32 and back down.